Xander-Morris/TinyLSM/README.md

 # TinyLSM

 I built this while reading Designing Data-Intensive Applications to get a better feel for how storage engines actually work.
 It's an LSM-tree written in Python with SSTables, Bloom filters, leveled compaction, sparse indexing, CRC checksums, atomic manifest writes, concurrent reads via a read-write lock, snapshot reads via MVCC, and an immutable memtable for non-blocking flushes.
-It also includes a distributed key-value layer built on top of the storage engine, with leader/follower replication, quorum writes, follower catch-up sync, and a persistent replication log that survives leader restarts.
+It also includes a distributed key-value layer built on top of the storage engine, with Raft-style leader election, quorum writes, follower catch-up via heartbeat, a persistent replication log, log compaction with snapshotting, consistent reads, and dynamic membership changes.

 ## How to Run